jamiehaywood/InfraHackFINAL/README.md

 &nbsp;

 ## The Problem:
-Currently, users with reduced mobility have ***no access*** to life lift information for UK wide rail stations and Transport for London operated stations.
+Currently, users with reduced mobility have ***no access*** to live lift information for UK wide rail stations and Transport for London operated stations.

 &nbsp;